 '''

 from rubicon.objc import NSArray

 array = NSArray.arrayWithArray(list(range(4)))

 array[0]

 0

-arrav[1:3]
+array[1:3]

-<rubicon.objc.collections.ObjCListInstance 0x10b855208: NSArrayI at 0x7f86f8e61950: <
+<ObjCListInstance: NSArrayI at 0x10b855208: <NSArrayI 0x7f86f8e61950>(

-→NSArrayI 0x7f86f8e61950>(

 1,

 2

 )

 >

 len(array)

 4

 2 in array

 True

 5 in array

 False

 '''

 Note: ObjCInstance objects wrapping a NSArray internally have the class ObjCListInstance or ObjCMutableListInstance, and you will see these names in the repr() of NSArray objects.
 This is an implementation detail - you should not refer to the ObjCListInstance and ObjCMutableListInstance classes explicitly in your code.